 The market risk is mainly due to volatility in asset values of investment exposure which arises as a result of movements in relative assets prices.
-Derayah calculates its market risk capital requirement for Pillar 1 in accordance with prudential requirements defined in annex 2 chapters and as at 31 December 2014 had a capital risk charge on investment positions calculated in accordance defined guidelines in prudential rules.
+Derayah calculates its market risk capital requirement for Pillar 1 in accordance with prudential requirements defined in annex 2 chapters and as of 31 December 2015 had a capital risk charge on investment positions calculated in accordance defined guidelines in prudential rules.